 However, there are a few key principles to remember when it comes to demand generation using whitepapers, and then converting leads into customers.

-Nurture your leads before calling them
+1. Nurture your leads before calling them

-This involves drip feeding the prospect more content over a number of weeks to generate further awareness and ‘warm up’ the lead before you pass it to sales.
+This involves drip-feeding the prospect more content over a number of weeks to generate further awareness and ‘warm up’ the lead before you pass it to sales.
 If you have the marketing automation technology in place you can track multiple clicks and content downloads and attach a ‘lead score’ based on the activity of that prospect.
 Setting a benchmark and only passing across leads that have a high enough score ensures that sales only approach prospects that are more engaged with your messaging.

-Decide when the lead moves from Marketing to Sales
+2. Decide when the lead moves from Marketing to Sales

-The fundamental aim of both of these functions is the same – generate revenue – however they’re best suited to engaging customers at different parts of the buyer’s journey.
+The fundamental aim of both of these functions is the same – generate revenue – however, they’re best suited to engaging customers at different parts of the buyer’s journey.

 Even if you haven’t invested in complex marketing technology, there are some ways you can improve results by agreeing when custody of the lead passes from Marketing to Sales.

-Hubspot recommend agreeing a service level agreement between departments.
+Hubspot recommends agreeing a service level agreement between departments.
 This outlines each department’s responsibilities and when custody of the lead changes hands, and can go a long way to sorting out internal process issues.

-Offer consultation and advice before trying to close them
+3. Offer consultation and advice before trying to close them

 When you do come to pick up the phone it’s worth having an objective in mind for the next action you want the prospect to take.
 This is not necessarily to buy from you…yet!

 If they have engaged with a whitepaper about a specific pain point they will be indicating an interest in what you have to say around a certain challenge that they face, and will likely want to learn more about that particular subject.
 You have the opportunity to ask more about what they are struggling with and offer guidance, increasing their trust in your brand and proving that you are selling to them in a consultative way.

-Qualify the lead further for an accurate pipeline
+4. Qualify the lead further for an accurate pipeline

 After building this goodwill the next step is to attempt to engage them with evidence that proves your solution is the one they need to fix their problems.
-This works well in the form of case studies and one to one demos that will show them results.
+This works well in the form of case studies and one-to-one demos that will show them results.

-In an ideal world your prospect will have been made aware of the problem by the content and you will have proven that your solution holds the key to fixing their issues.
+In an ideal world, your prospect will have been made aware of the problem by the content and you will have proven that your solution holds the key to fixing their issues.

 Now you can pipeline the lead and sales can work it to the opportunity stage.
-In Part 2 we will cover off a few key things for Sales to consider when approaching the leads.